prgJ/tp/docs/DeveloperGuide.md

    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### 7.3 Saving data

+1. Dealing with corrupted data files

+1. Stop the program.

+2. Delete all files in the folder `data`; This folder should be found in the same directory as your JAR file.

+3. Restart the program.

-### 6.2 Deleting a person
+### 7.2 Deleting a person
+>>>>>>> master

 1. Deleting a person while all persons are being shown

 1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

 2. Test case: `delete 1`<br>
    Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

 3. Test case: `delete 0`<br>
    Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

 4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

-### 6.3 Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

 ### 6.4 Adding a Strength/Weakness/Miscellaneous note to a person